bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 <!-- b-form-rating-no-border.vue -->
 ```

+**Notes:**

+- A focus ring will show when the rating compoentn has focus, regarless of the `no-border` setting
+  for accesibiity reasons.

 ### Disabled

 If you reaquire additional information before a user can supply a ratings value, simply set the